 Foundational Skills & Essential Life Skills

-Foundational Skills are what one traditionally viewed as content-area subjects, and Essential Life Skills will be equally valued in and critical components of our Upper Elementary Program.
+Foundational Skills, what one traditionally viewed as content-area subjects, and Essential Life Skills are equally valued in and critical components of our Upper Elementary Program.

 Sports & Recess